Who is responsible for the event?

 Where to pick up Memberships.

-Membership can be picked up at the DoubleTree Warren Place during Registration Hours.
+Membership can be picked up at the designated location within the VFW during Registration Hours.
 Attendees who have pre-registered will need to bring the “ticket” included in their confirmation email, along with a valid picture I.D.

-CrashLanded has a strict policy regarding picking up badges.
-Regardless of who purchased the registration, only the person’s whose name is listed on the badge may pick it up; hence the photo I.D. requirement.
-This policy protects both the badge holder and CrashLanded.
+CrashLanded has a strict policy regarding picking up wristbands.
+Regardless of who purchased the registration, only the person’s whose name is listed on the receipt may pick it up; hence the photo I.D. requirement.
+This policy protects both the purchaser and CrashLanded.

 Pre-Purchased Convention Shirts